raspberrypilearning/physical-computing-guide/pull_up_down.md

 # Pull Up & Pull Down Resistors

 When a GPIO pin is in input mode and not connected to 3.3 volts or ground, the pin is said to be **floating**, meaning that it has no fixed voltage level.
 That's no good for what we want, as the pin will randomly float between `HIGH` and `LOW`.
-We need to categorically know that the wires have touched.
-So we need to fix the voltage level to `HIGH` or `LOW`, and then make it change *only* when the we touch the wires together.
+We need to categorically know the state of the pin.
+So we need to fix the voltage level to `HIGH` or `LOW`, and then make it change *only* when, in the case of this guide, a button is pressed or a pair of wires are manually connected.

-We can do this in two ways:
+This can be done in two ways:

 - A pull up circuit

   Wire the GPIO pin to 3.3 volts through a large 10kΩ resistor so that it always reads `HIGH`.
-Then we can short the pin to ground by touching the wires together so that the pin will go `LOW`.
+Then we can short the pin to ground by closing the circuit so that the pin will go `LOW`.

   ![](images/pull_up.png)

 - A pull down circuit

   Wire the GPIO pin to ground through a large 10kΩ resistor so that it always reads `LOW`.
-Then we can short the pin to 3.3 volts by touching the wires together so that it goes `HIGH`.
-When the wires touch there is a lower resistance path to 3.3 volts, and therefore the pin will read `HIGH`.
+Then we can short the pin to 3.3 volts by closing the circuit so that it goes `HIGH`.
+When the circuit is closed, there is a lower resistance path to 3.3 volts, and therefore the pin will read `HIGH`.

   ![](images/pull_down.png)